bu-ist/coding-standards/css-and-sass/index.md

 ##### Naming:

-Component and subcompontent names must be written in camel case.
+Component and subcompontent names must be written in camelCase.
 Modifiers are lowercase with hyphens.

 Syntax: `componentName-subComponent--modifier`